-The Department of Housing and Community Development (DHCD) will be conducting three how-to-apply workshops for the Industrial Revitalization Fund (IRF) program during the month of July.
+The Department of Housing and Community Development (DHCD) will be conducting three how-to-apply workshops for the Industrial Revitalization Fund (IRF) program.
 During these sessions, DHCD staff will offer a review of the program design, funding availability, the application process and additional information.

 The Industrial Revitalization Fund (IRF) leverages local and private resources to achieve market-driven redevelopment of vacant and deteriorated industrial and commercial properties.

 The program is targeted toward vacant non-residential structures whose poor condition creates physical and economic blight to the surrounding area in which the structure is located.
 Eligible properties shall include those formerly used for manufacturing, warehousing, mining, transportation and power production, as well as large-scale white elephant structures, such as department stores, theaters, hotels and shopping centers.
 Structures whose original intended use was solely residential are not eligible.